 - You didn’t meet the requirements of your offers

-You’ll need to make sure that you’ve paid the full £24 UCAS application fee to be eligible for Clearing.
-This might mean paying an extra £11 fee if you only paid the £13 fee for a single choice and £26.50 for two choices or more.
+You’ll need to make sure that you’ve paid the full UCAS application fee to be eligible for Clearing.
+The 2022 application fee is £22 for a single choice and £26.50 for two choices or more.

 How long does Clearing last?